Suryakanti003/Coditemp/README.md

 ![codeitemp representation](represent.jpg)
 It encrypts using converting data in a weird form so that we cant understand
 ## while using test folder ensure you have your data backed up anywhere else
+currently under development but you can test it now